chris-prener/biscale/README.md

 package also supports four methods for calculating breaks for bivariate maps.

+## What’s New

+`biscale` v0.1.2.9000 is underway\!
+This will be a maintence release that includes typo corrections.
+It does add the ability to pass objects to `bi_legend()`’s x and y axis label arguments, which may be useful to some users.

 ## Installation

 Since the package does not directly use functions from `sf`, it is a